 More information is available in Swagger.
 In the UI, navigate to Settings > Tools > REST API v2 and click API Documentation to access the Swagger API documentation.
 To learn more about REST APIs, see REST API v2 Overview.

-These APIs are unavailable for the Singapore and United Arab Emirates Netskope POPs.
+These APIs are unavailable for the United Arab Emirates Netskope POP.

 - Untrusted Root Certificate: Bypass or block traffic between the Netskope Cloud Proxy and the internet server if the server’s certificate isn’t trusted.